 Once the film was over, the curtains were opened, and we could see the view.
 On two distant hills perched what looked like military compounds.
 Far below wound a valley with a small river.
 On the near side of the river was an embankment and wall, with watchtowers dotted along it, and a wide dirt area along the river, presumably to allow a clear view for the soldiers in those watchtowers.
 No pictures out the windows were allowed.

 A soldier went through a long spiel using a model laid out in front of the windows.
 He seemed to be showing that there are three lines of defense in that part of the DMZ: the embankments and watchtowers below, the string of compounds on the mountains opposite, and another line behind the mountains.
 That meant that the only bits of North Korea we could see were very far away, in the rolling hills beyond.

 All of this increased the sense of tension, at least for the two of us Westerners.
-For all of the commentary spouted by the South Koreans about wanting a peaceful end to the division of Korea and the tensions between the North and the South, the extremely deep-rooted distrust is loud and clear.
+For all of the commentary the South Koreans spout about wanting a peaceful end to the division of Korea and the tensions between the North and the South, the extremely deep-rooted distrust is loud and clear.
 Our feelings of discomfort, and even fear, came from the South Korean soldiers, with their guns and their banning of photographs.
 What are they so afraid of?
 Will a photo from the watchtower or one of that road block give away some sort of information to North Korea that they could use for an aggressive action?
 I doubt it.

 Cheorwon Crane Park